gregov/k8s-multicloud-poc/NOTES.md

 8:00pm Rewrote the federated deployment for the app 9:30pm Federated deployment is working in all clusters

+Thursday Feb 13th
+8:00am Start creating a Makefile for all operations 12:00am Makefile is working
+2:00pm External DNS works, I will have to hide aws creds from the manifest before I can commit

 Problems:
 Instances not available in Azure Canada East
 -> move to CA-central